Sathish111j/SnakeGame/README.md

 # Snake Game in Python

 ## Description
-This is a simple Snake Game implemented in Python using the Pygame library.
+This is a simple Snake Game implemented in Python using the simple libraries.
 The classic Snake Game where the player controls a snake that must eat food to grow while avoiding collisions with itself and the boundaries of the game.

 ![Snake Game Demo](demo.gif)